rrrene/credo/README.md

 ## Installation

+The easiest way to add Credo to your project is by [using Mix](http://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html).

-Add as a dependency in your mix.exs file:
+Add `:credo` as a dependency to your project's `mix.exs`:

 ```elixir
 defp deps do